BrianGladman/complex_oblate_swf/readme.txt

   precision.
 In the latter case, coblfcn switches to quadruple precision for the Bouwkamp procedure whenever double precision fails to provide highly accurate eigenvalues.
-See the discussion below about when to choose which arithmetic.The choice is set in the module param provided in the github repository.
+See the discussion below about when to choose which arithmetic.
+The choice is set in the module param provided in the github repository.
 If this is not available, then create param as follows:

     module param